Iximiel/PlumedFlagship_parallelism/Readme.md

 In the example we are using `OpenMP::getNumThreads()` to get the number of threads from the environmental variable `PLUMED_NUM_THREADS`

 - `tools/Communicator.h` is present as the variable `comm` that is inherited through `PLMD::Action`.
-`PLMD::Communicator` is an interface to some of the functionalities of the C API of mpi.h In the example we are using `PLMD::Communicator::Get_size()` to get the number of the processes spawned by mpirun, `PLMD::Communicator::Get_rank()` to get the id of the process, and `PLMD::Communicator::Sum()` to sum the result of the coordination and make the correct value avayable for further calculations.
+`PLMD::Communicator` is an interface to some of the functionalities of the C API of `mpi.h`.
+In the example we are using `PLMD::Communicator::Get_size()` to get the number of the processes spawned by mpirun, `PLMD::Communicator::Get_rank()` to get the id of the process, and `PLMD::Communicator::Sum()` to sum the result of the coordination and make the correct value avayable for further calculations.